flaticols/ebo/README.md

 apiGroup.HandleFunc("GET /api/data", dataHandler)
 ```

+> [!TIP]
-See [examples/router-integration](examples/router-integration) for complete examples with chi and routegroup.
+> See [examples/router-integration](examples/router-integration) for complete examples with chi and routegroup.

 ## Iterator Pattern (Go 1.23+)

+> [!NOTE]
-EBO now supports the new Go iterator pattern for more flexible and elegant retry loops.
+> EBO now supports the new Go iterator pattern for more flexible and elegant retry loops.

 ### When to Use the Iterator Pattern